Published: 16 Apr 2020

 2. Why UAT is essential for your business?

-4. What are The Benefits of UAT Testing for Businesses?
+5. What are the benefits of UAT for Businesses?

 In the software product development process, software testing plays an important role as it ensures and upholds the software product quality.
 The various phases of this software testing are Unit testing, Integration testing, System testing, Acceptance testing and interestingly, the last phase of software testing, which is named UAT or User Acceptance Testing.
 It has a significant role in this entire automation software testing process.

-Further, UAT testing meaning can also be defined as the user methodology where the developed software is tested by the business user to validate if the software is working as per the specifications defined.
+Further, UAT can also be defined as the user methodology where the developed software is tested by the business user to validate if the software is working according to the specifications defined.
 This type of testing is also known as beta testing, application testing or more commonly end-user testing.

-The UAT testing process is taken up before planning to release the software into the market.
-This step ensures whether the software is complete according to the functional specifications defined by the product owner or not.
+The User Acceptance Testing process is taken up before planning to release the software into the market.
+This step ensures that the software is complete according to the functional specifications defined by the product owner, especially in e-commerce applications.
+It involves exposing the product or feature to real-life situations and confirming its performance from the viewpoint of end users.
+E-commerce User Acceptance Testing aims to verify that the system fulfils business requirements, operates as planned, and provides an excellent user experience.

 It is highly essential for the product owner to take up this process else businesses suffer from significant losses due to many post-release issues.